pnlpal/dictionariez/README.md

 2. `npm start` to start a webpack dev-server, add the `build/` directory in your browser's extension page to load the extension.
 3. To build for Firefox, please use the environment variable `BROWSER=Firefox`.
 So `BROWSER=Firefox npm start` will build a development version of this add-on for Firefox.
 4. `npm run build` to build the release version.
 The dest path is `build/`.
 And `BROWSER=Firefox npm run build` to build the Firefox release version.
+5. `./pack.sh` to pack the extension to zip file.
+For Firefox, use `BROWSER=Firefox ./pack.sh`.

 # Privacy Policy